mlochbaum/BQN-Musician/src/theory/symmetric.md

 ring.DrawRow ⋈¨ ¯1⊸⌽⍟(↕4) 12⥊1‿1‿0‿0
 -->

 Each of the `t` scales has `n`-fold symmetry for itself, giving `n×t` total transpositions.
 Between these, all 12 possible transpositions must be accounted for—it has to land on one of the `t` unique transpositions!
-So `n×t` is 12, meaning than `n` is a divisor of 12 or `0 = n|12`.
+So `n×t` is 12, meaning that `n` is a divisor of 12 or `0 = n|12`.
 All right, let's list the possible values of `n`.

         Divisors ← { / 0 = (↕𝕩) | 𝕩 }